somaproject/acqboard/docs/signalchain/signalchain.rst

 22-bit filter coefficients, and an extended-width accumulator to reduce the quantization artifacts.

-The Parks-McClellan optimum equiripple FIR filter is used for a cutoff at 10 kHz; the resulting frequency response (and coefficient-quantized frequency response) are seen in the figure below (figure :latex:`ref{fir_resp}`).
+The Parks-McClellan optimum equiripple FIR filter design algorithm is used to compute the coefficients for the 143-tap filter with passband cutoff at 10 kHz.
+The resulting frequency response (and coefficient-quantized frequency response) are seen in the figure below (figure :latex:`ref{fir_resp}`).
 The 143-tap filter gives the required stopband attenuation while keeping FIR-induced passband ripple to under 0.5 dB, while fitting in our allocated FPGA